5skr0ll3r/BruteForcer/README.md

 # BruteForcer
-Is a brute forcing script made with python3 for WordPress login pages
+Is a brute forcing program made with python3 for WordPress login pages

 Modules used:`os,requests,sys`